erbeck/lawlibrary.colorado.edu/sites/all/modules/fitvids/README.txt

 # jQuery selectors

 You can usually use the defaults.
-It assumes that you'll want to apply it to all videos in a div with class="region".
+It assumes that you'll want to apply it to all videos on the page.

 If your theme uses a different class or id, or you only want to target certain videos, you can specify that class/id in the video containers field.
 You can use any valid jQuery selector, e.g.,

 ~~~
 #my-video-container
 .content
+.region
 body
 ~~~